 Itxaso Rodríguez-Ordóñez received her Ph.D. in Hispanic Linguistics at the University of Illinois at Urbana-Champaign in 2016.
 Her research focuses the mechanisms that emerge in contact situations that lead to typologically common and uncommon linguistic patterns.
 Her work on contact-induced linguistic phenomena falls within the intersection between sociolinguistics, typology, and language acquisition.
 Additionally, she incorporates linguistic attitudes and ideologies to explain mechanisms of contact-induced change.
 Most of her work pertains to the Basque-Spanish contact situation in Spain.
 She has done work on the acquisition of Basque ergativity and contact effects in Basque subject pronoun expression and pitch-accents in Gernika Basque.
 More recently, she has also focused on contact effects in the Linguistic Landscapes of Spanish and English in Pilsen, Chicago.

-Jennifer Smith received her Ph.D. in Hispanic Literature from Indiana University.
-Her main area of research is late nineteenth- and early twentieth-century Spanish literature and culture, and especially the Galician writer Emilia Pardo Bazán.
-She is currently working on a book project titled Women, Mysticism, and Hysteria in Fin-de-siècle Spain.
-In addition to a forthcoming co-edited volume titled Intersections of Race, Class, Gender, and Nation in Fin-de-Siècle Spanish Literature and Culture and a bilingual edition of Emilia Pardo Bazán's Insolación (Cervantes & Co., 2011), Professor Smith has published articles in journals such as Revista Canadiense de Estudios Hispánicos, Revista de Estudios Hispánicos, Anales de la Literatura Española Contemporánea, and Anales Galdosianos.
-Here at SIU, Dr. Smith teaches undergraduate and graduate courses in Spanish Language, Literature, and Culture.
+Dr. Jennifer Smith received her Ph.D. in Hispanic Literature from Indiana University in 2005.
+Her main areas of research are late nineteenth- and early twentieth-century Spanish literature and culture, with special focuses on the intersections of gender, race, and class, and the Spanish Civil War.
+Most recently she has begun examining literary and non-literary narratives of twentieth-century revolution and politicide in both Spain and Latin America.
+In addition to two co-edited volumes --Modern Spanish Women as Agents of Change (Bucknell UP, 2018) and Intersections of Race, Class, Gender, and Nation in Fin-de-Siècle Spanish Literature and Culture (Routledge, 2017) -- and a bilingual edition of Emilia Pardo Bazán's Insolación (Cervantes & Co., 2011), Professor Smith has published articles in journals such as Revista Canadiense de Estudios Hispánicos, Revista de Estudios Hispánicos, Anales de la Literatura Española Contemporánea, and Anales Galdosianos.
+Here at SIU, Dr. Smith teaches undergraduate and graduate courses in Spanish and Latin American literature, film, and culture.